IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 * The former ISOC and IAD responsibilities were assigned to a new organization, IETF Administration LLC.

-* The Board of Directors of the IETF LLC -- formally a multi-member "manager" of the IETF LLC on behalf of ISOC -- assumed the oversight responsibilities of the IAOC.
+* The IETF LLC Board of Directors assumed the oversight responsibilities of the IAOC.

 * The Board of the IETF LLC is more focused on strategy and oversight than the IAOC was, with the IETF Executive Director and their team in charge of day-to-day operations.